If you are a man over the age of 50, you will probably have heard of the PSA test.

 In addition to physical activity, lower daily calorie intake may help to reduce PSA levels.
-A low-fat diet rich in fruit and vegetables is linked to a healthy prostate.
+A low-fat diet that’s rich in fruit and vegetables has been linked to a healthy prostate.

 It may be challenging to get all your nutritional requirements from dietary sources.